|Visits to this page: 1013

 sense their intentions to be.
 "Between the cup and the lip may appear a lot of slip!".

-This site, designed for people either mandated or aspiring to lead or possessed with a
+This site is designed for people either mandated or aspiring to lead or having a

+vision or

-vision or ideas of substantial promise, offers introductions to theories and practices
+ideas of substantial promise.
+It offers introductions to theories and practices

-by which we can work around or through "slippages between the cup and the lip" of
+by which we

+can work around or through slippages between 'the cup of our intents' and 'the lip of

 productivities, both individually and collectively, and not infrequently result in

-to consider a reality critical to successful participation in any organization: the effect
+consider a reality critical to successful participation in any organization: the effect of